csebooks/cybersecurity/content.en/security_architecture_and_engineering/engineering_processes_secure_design_principles/privacy_by_design.md

 ---
-title: 'Defense in depth'
+title: 'Privacy by design'
-weight: 4
+weight: 9
 ---

 # Content Will be Added Soon